Layr-Labs/eigensdk-rs/README.md

 ## Contributor Guidelines

 We are actively looking for contributors.
 Thank you for your interest.
 We have strict ci checks in place.
-In case of any questions and support , feel free to dm on telegram.
+In case of any questions and support , feel free to raise an issue.

 To test locally and raise a PR :-